DIVORCE - CHILD CUSTODY

 It is also costly - both financially and emotionally.
 Your child's well-being is

-our primary concern, and we will look out for the best interests of your child and
+my primary concern, and I will look out for the best interests of your child and

 your rights as his or her parent.
 While it is best to leave child custody out of

 the courtroom, inability to reach an agreement or failure of good-faith negotiations

 Two types of child custody exist in Pennsylvania.

 1. Physical custody pertains to the physical possession and control of the child.

 Physical custody includes the related issues of visitation, partial custody, shared

 Visitation - parent with visitation rights spends time with his or her child